jinho72/CreativeCodingProject1_Jinho/README.md

     topspeed = 10; // the heart reaches top speed eventually }

-    void likesExplosion() {    //this method is an actual one that makes the hearts fly out

-      heartImg = loadImage("heart_final.png");
+    function likesExplosion() {    //this method is an actual one that makes the hearts fly out heartImg = loadImage("heart_final.png");
       image(heartImg, position.x, position.y, 30, 30);
       velocity.limit(topspeed);     //setting limit to velocity
       velocity.add(acceleration);
       position.add(velocity);    //adding velocity to position
     }

-   void display() {     //this method is for just diplaying heart buttons on each devices
+   function display() {     //this method is for just diplaying heart buttons on each devices
      pushMatrix();
      translate(centerX, centerY);
      stroke(0);